Skip to content

 c.
 The Refocus on Resilient, Agile Supply Chains.

 Now, businesses are rebuilding with resiliency in mind, designing agile supply chains that can bend without breaking.
-Moreover, this transition is primarily focused on how managers make decisions, not on fundamentally changing business software such as enterprise systems.
+Moreover, this transition to date has been primarily focused on how managers make decisions, not on fundamentally changing business software such as enterprise systems.
 For more discussion about this change from lean methodologies to an agile, resilient approach, see my article, Supply Chain Resilience: It’s Important and You Need to Know Why.

 2. What Enterprise Software Is and What it Is Not.